eio/satellite-pose-estimation/README.md

 See `requirements.txt` and make sure to also install `cudatoolkit` if you plan to run with a GPU.

+# HPC Environment Setup

+If running on the UniLux HPC, please see notes in `hpc_setup.sh`

 # Running the code